mikaelbrandin/armory/README.md

 # Armory
-An deployment and management for Linux
+An deployment and management tool for Ubuntu/Linux

 # Installation
 Checkout code and run install.py